My awakening moment about how smartphones fragment our attention span

 I wasn’t sure if I’d adopted an attitude of learned helplessness, but consuming news all day was not uplifting.
 When I looked at sites like ESPN, which I thought were mostly keeping me up to date with sports, I saw that the focus frequently highlighted the negative.
 The Ben Simmons saga.
 Lebron’s decline and disappointments about the Lakers playoff hopes.
 The struggling Brooklyn Nets and Kyrie’s stubbornness about not getting vaxed.
 The inanity of Covid policies and who can play.
 Donciv’s 16+ tech fouls.
 Ejections and fouls — did this foul merit a level 2 flagrant assessment?
 Watch here.

 ESPN’s most popular analyst is Steven A. Smith.
 Smith’s entire TV persona is all about getting riled up because that gets the audience riled up.
 And what gets the audienced riled up gets views, and those views not only drive more returns to ESPN but also pull people into watching the games as well.
-(For a funny video parodying how worked up Steven A. Smith and other commentators get, making even the trivial into high-stakes arguments, see this SNL skit, ESPN’s First Take, where the news host tells Steven A. that despite the early morning, “you already sound like you’ve been hit by a bulldozer of cocaine.” )
+(For a funny video parodying how worked up Steven A. Smith and other commentators get, making even the trivial into high-stakes arguments, see the SNL skit ESPN’s First Take, in which the news host tells Steven A. that despite the early morning, “you already sound like you’ve been hit by a bulldozer of cocaine.” )

 Unsurprisingly, when I stopped checking ESPN, I also stopped watching a lot of NBA games.